julianasantimaria/ProjectsTerraform/README.md

 The advantage of increasing resources in this way is the guarantee of CI/CD control, cost control and greater control of all allocated resources, creating ease and agility in the process.

 Lab2 and Lab3 - These are tool allocation projects in AWS using terraform; <br/>
-Lab4 - Development and implementation of a cloud infrastructure solution using Terraform to host a Data Science (Machine Learning) application on AWS;
+Lab4 - Development and implementation of a cloud infrastructure solution using Terraform to host a Data Science (Machine Learning) application on AWS;<br/>
+Lab5 - I created an entire structure integrating S3 tools, with the var.tf file, ECS Elastic, Load Balance, cloudWatch, configurations and creation of VPC and Subnets.
+In the end generating an HTML page, on AWS;<br/>

 ## Infrastructure as Code (IaC)